scasal5/santicsls/README.md

 <h3 align="center">Hi!
 I'm Santiago. </h3>
 <p align="center">
-I am an ambitious student with computing and programming 😴.
+I am an ambitious student with computing and programming 🧑‍💻.<br>
 Here I will upload some of my projects open-source.
 </p>